 - Open your map – This one is a bit obvious, but you would not believe how much easier it becomes to locate certain materials or locations simply by referencing your map.

 - Don’t worry about fall damage – While you may feel a burst of anxiety any time your character slips and starts to drop from a significant height, have no fear.
-The game does have falling damage, however, you can’t die from it and will instead drop to 1HP.
+While the game does have falling damage, you can’t die from it and will instead drop to 1HP.

 Tips for Cooking and Crafting

 Builders 2 sees the return of the first game’s hunger meter, meaning you’ll have to occasionally grab a bite to keep your character ready for action.
 In the early goings, keeping a steady supply of food for you and your villagers can be rough, so consider the following:

 - Have your villagers cook so you don’t need to – Early in the game you’ll find yourself having to cook for not only you but also for your growing community of NPCs.
 However, once you unlock the kitchen blueprint, you’ll be able to leave food in nearby chests that your villagers will access to automatically cook for you.

 - While you’re at it, let your villagers do everything else – Defeating the Children of Hargon is tough work, so you shouldn’t have to waste your time worrying about cooking food or harvesting crops.
 You’ll be surprised by how autonomous your villagers can be once you set them up for success.
 Assign specific crops to scarecrows and place chests in kitchens to ensure the ship runs smoothly even when you’re away.

 Tips for Combat

 One of Builder 2’s shortcomings is its overly simplistic combat system, which boils down to quick or charged attacks and jumping.
 Since the game lacks the ability to dodge, you’ll have to get creative when facing a formidable threat: